Legislation Details

 On agenda: Final action:

-Title: AN ORDINANCE AMENDMENT ESTABLISHING A TEMPORARY TWELVE (12) MONTH MORATORIUM ON DATA CENTER DEVELOPMENT WITHIN THE CITY OF NEW HAVEN
+Title: ORDINANCE AMENDMENT OF THE NEW HAVEN BOARD OF ALDERS ESTABLISHING A TEMPORARY TWELVE (12) MONTH MORATORIUM ON DATA CENTER DEVELOPMENT WITHIN THE CITY OF NEW HAVEN.

 Attachments: 1.
 LETTER-Ordinance Amendment-Residency Requirement Exceptions, 2.
-ORDINANCE AMENDMENT-Moratorium on Data Center Development
+ORDINANCE AMENDMENT-Moratorium on Data Center Development, 3.
+ORDINANCE AMENDMENT-Moratorium on Data Center Development REDLINED Amendment PASSED OUT of LEG on 08.04.pdf

-AN ORDINANCE AMENDMENT ESTABLISHING A TEMPORARY TWELVE (12) MONTH MORATORIUM ON DATA CENTER DEVELOPMENT WITHIN THE CITY OF NEW HAVEN
+ORDINANCE AMENDMENT OF THE NEW HAVEN BOARD OF ALDERS ESTABLISHING A TEMPORARY TWELVE (12) MONTH MORATORIUM ON DATA CENTER DEVELOPMENT WITHIN THE CITY OF NEW HAVEN.

 WHEREAS: municipalities throughout Connecticut, including the Town of Groton, the Town of Morris, and the City of West Haven, have undertaken studies, regulatory reviews, adopted temporary moratoria, or otherwise considered land use regulations concerning data center development in order to evaluate the potential impacts of such facilities and develop appropriate zoning standards; and